Comprehensive Lawn Care Guide for Sarasota Homeowners

 Fall Lawn Care in Sarasota

-Fall is a transitional season where your lawn recovers from summer stress and prepares for cooler months:
+Fall is a transitional season where my lawn recovers from summer stress and prepares for cooler months:

 Overseeding

-If your lawn has thin or bare spots, overseed with a warm-season grass variety suited for Sarasota.
+If my lawn has thin or bare spots, I overseed with a warm-season grass variety suited for Sarasota.
 This helps maintain a dense turf.

 Fertilizing for Recovery